Baby May 15, 2026

 7. The Ribbon Guessing Game

-Instead of using cheap toilet paper, use a spool of beautiful, soft velvet ribbon.
-Pass the spool around the room, and have each guest cut the length they believe will perfectly wrap around the mother’s bump.
-It is a much more elegant take on the classic measuring game.
+Instead of using cheap paper, pass around a spool of beautiful, soft velvet ribbon.
+Guests cut the length they believe will perfectly wrap around the mother’s bump, which is a much more elegant take on the classic measuring game.

 8. Nursery Rhyme Emoji Pictionary